antsouchlos/const_fmt/README.md

 ## Limitations

 Only a relatively limited subset of the `fmtlib` syntax is recognized (for now anyway).
-In particular, there is no support for positional arguments, alignment, chrono format specs and custom format specifications.
+In particular, there is no support for positional arguments, alignment, chrono format specs and custom const_format specifications.

-By nature of the library design, which forces compile-time preprocessing of the format string, no dynamic width or dynamic precision can be implemented.
+By nature of the library design, which forces compile-time preprocessing of the const_format string, no dynamic width or dynamic precision can be implemented.